-Medicare doesn’t cover everything, and the insurance can leave you with high out-of-pocket costs.
-Experts recommend enrolling in some type of additional insurance.
+Medicare doesn’t cover everything; the insurance can leave you with high out-of-pocket costs.
+Experts recommend enrolling in some additional insurance.
 To find the best plan options for your Medicare, call one of our licensed insurance agents at the phone number above.

-We can answer your questions, teach you more about Medicare, and walk you through enrollment.
+We can answer your questions, teach you about Medicare, and walk you through enrollment.
 You can also fill out an online quote comparison form to see the plan options available in your area now.

 - Do you automatically get Medicare with Social Security?

 - Medicare.gov: Medicare’s Official Website

 - Unlocking Medicare Benefits When Turning 65

 - When Is Medicare Free, and What Will I Have To Pay?